nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/01 - On Racing the Beam.md

 One of the most high profile moments due to this issue came with a gang of 4 developers: Bob Whitehead, David Crane, Larry Kaplan, and Alan Miller.
 These are the 4 original founders of the video game company *Activision*.
 ## Lawsuits, the founding of *Activision*, and 3rd party games
+The history of tech is often a battlefield waged in courtrooms around the world.
+Lawfare is a sometimes dirty business but at least we can typically see the strategies and rhetoric involved.
+One such court case mostly focuses on a collection of 4 individuals getting fed up with Atari, leaving the company, and starting their own company.

+This resulted in Atari suing for breach of NDA but in court, Atari essentially lost and eventually settled out of court.
+This resulted in the birth of a small company called Activision which you may have heard of.
+Atari would also get into the lawfare game wherein once the NES was released, they reverse engineered the 10NES Chip (for a good read on 10NES and the birth of DRM, I suggest [this article](https://journals.sagepub.com/doi/10.1177/1555412010377319)).

+There's all manner of lawsuit to read about and each one will give you a far different picture of the what the game industry is and how it came to be that way.
 ## Pipelines (and Crunch)
 When the word technology came into the english language, it was originally a word imbued with cautionary tales in and around new types of labor.
 That cautionary tale was usurped by folks who decided that technical prowess was akin to cultural power and so the race to spread and make more complex the technological spaces became a sort of race, a sickness.
 Gone were the labor laws of the working classes in and around manufacturing.
 Instead, we saw a massive abuse of designers who themselves would gleefully be locked in a room and not allowed to leave until a problem was solved.

 This is the birth of crunch and it continues to this day.
 Take E.T. for example, this was a game where they *Absolutely Had To* get it out for Christmas but they didn't get the license to design the game until July and they asked Howard Scott Warshaw to get it out by September so it could hit shelves in November.
 That 5 weeks will become more important later in this course.
 ## Notable Games
-* Yars Revenge - Howard Scott Warshaw
+* **Yars Revenge** - Howard Scott Warshaw
 	* Notable stationary shooter - think Shooter bosses.
-* Raiders of the Lost Ark - Howard Scott Warshaw
+* **Raiders of the Lost Ark** - Howard Scott Warshaw
 	* Point and click adventure game
-* Breakout - Steve Wozniak
+* **Breakout** - Steve Wozniak
 	* This would form the basis of the Apple ]\[
-* Adventure - Warren Robinette
+* **Adventure** - Warren Robinette
 	* Adventure game but also early action-RPG
-* River Raid - Carol Shaw
+* **River Raid** - Carol Shaw
 	* Scrolling shooter, also a very important game in terms of women in computing.
-* Pitfall - David Crane
+* **Pitfall** - David Crane
 	* 255 Screens, procedurally generated rather than stationary.
 Made for a platformer type game that seemed nearly infinite.
 I didn't even know it was beatable until I started prepping for this course.
 ## Notable Designers
 * Mark Cerny